Celery: Cultivation

-The leaves are used as seasoning; the small, fibrous stalks find only marginal use.

-Asia

-Leaf celery (Chinese celery, Apium graveolens var. secalinum) is a cultivar from East Asia that grows in marshlands.
-Leaf celery has characteristically thin skin stalks and a stronger taste and smell compared to other cultivars.
-It is used as a flavoring in soups and sometimes pickled as a side dish.

-Wild

-The wild form of celery is known as "smallage".
-It has a furrowed stalk with wedge-shaped leaves, the whole plant having a coarse, earthy taste, and a distinctive smell.
-The stalks are not usually eaten (except in soups or stews in French cuisine), but the leaves may be used in salads, and its seeds are those sold as a spice.
-With cultivation and blanching, the stalks lose their acidic qualities and assume the mild, sweetish, aromatic taste particular to celery as a salad plant.

-Because wild celery is rarely eaten, yet susceptible to the same diseases as more well-used cultivars, it is often removed from fields to help prevent transmission of viruses like celery mosaic virus.

 Harvesting and storage

 Harvesting occurs when the average size of celery in a field is marketable; due to extremely uniform crop growth, fields are harvested only once.
-The petioles and leaves are removed and harvested; celery is packed by size and quality (determined by color, shape, straightness and thickness of petiole, stalk and midrib length and absence of disease, cracks, splits, insect damage and rot).
+The petioles and leaves are removed and harvested; celery is packed by size and quality (determined by colour, shape, straightness and thickness of petiole, stalk and midrib length and absence of disease, cracks, splits, insect damage and rot).
 During commercial harvesting, celery is packaged into cartons which contain between 36 and 48 stalks and weigh up to 27 kg.
 Under optimal conditions, celery can be stored for up to seven weeks from 0–2 C. Inner stalks may continue growing if kept at temperatures above 0 C. Shelf life can be extended by packaging celery in anti-fogging, micro-perforated shrink wrap.
 Freshly cut petioles of celery are prone to decay, which can be prevented or reduced through the use of sharp blades during processing, gentle handling, and proper sanitation.

 Celery stalk may be preserved through pickling by first removing the leaves, then boiling the stalks in water before finally adding vinegar, salt, and vegetable oil.